HTTPArchive/almanac.httparchive.org/src/content/en/2019/markup.md

 Perhaps we could research why we need [92 variants of button related elements that aren't a native button](https://rainy-periwinkle.glitch.me/permalink/5ae67c941395ca3125e42909c2c3881e27cb49cfa9aaf1cf59471e3779435339.html), for example, and try to fill the native gap.

-If we notice popular things pop up (like `<jdiv>`, solving chat) we can take knowledge of things we know (like, that that is what `<jdiv>` is about, or `<olark>`) and try to look [at at least 43 things we've built for tackling that](https://rainy-periwinkle.glitch.me/permalink/db8fc0e58d2d46d2e2a251ed13e3daab39eba864e46d14d69cc114ab5d684b00.html) and follow connections to survey the space.
+If we notice popular things pop up (like `<jdiv>`, solving chat) we can take knowledge of things we know (like, that is what `<jdiv>` is about, or `<olark>`) and try to look [at at least 43 things we've built for tackling that](https://rainy-periwinkle.glitch.me/permalink/db8fc0e58d2d46d2e2a251ed13e3daab39eba864e46d14d69cc114ab5d684b00.html) and follow connections to survey the space.

 ## Conclusion